 Click on the top filter section to select the Academic Year, Students/Cohorts, Assessment & Grade set you want to view/enter marks for.
 Click save changes and this will amend your filter options.

-The same can be done with the individual data cells.
 Hover your mouse pointer above a data cell and a tooltip will pop up with information relating to the data in question.